 Wondering Where to Buy Peppermint Oil?

 You can buy peppermint oil at your local grocery or health food store.
-There are also many online stores which will ship it to you.
+There are also many online stores that will ship it to you.
 The important thing to remember is to make sure you buy 100% pure peppermint oil.
 Don’t buy a blend unless it is specifically created to be used as a mouse repellent.

 There are several reliable brands available online.
 NOW Foods is a well-known company in the essential oils market which has been on the market for a long time.

 - NOW Foods Peppermint Oil